koelslaw/documentation/topics/hardware-assembly.md

 ## Prereqs
-- 2 people (Cases are pront ro tipping when servers have castor wheels installed)
+- Two people (Cases are prone to tipping when servers have castor wheels installed)
 - case on floor

 # A Note about Rack Units (U's)